Oceans (Where Feet May Fail): Critical reception

-Ryan Barbee of Jesus Freak Hideout said "'Oceans (Where Feet May Fail)' continues [the album] with a more intimate tone and will surely grasp the heart of the listener as the song reiterates, 'Spirit lead me where my trust is without boarders [sic], let me walk upon the waters wherever you would call me'.
+Ryan Barbee of Jesus Freak Hideout said "'Oceans (Where Feet May Fail)' continues [the album] with a more intimate tone and will surely grasp the heart of the listener as the song reiterates, 'Spirit lead me where my trust is without borders [sic], let me walk upon the waters wherever you would call me'.
 The music builds and builds to a gorgeous climax that will pull on your heartstrings whilst being encouraged by the faith that only the Holy Spirit can give."
 Louder Than the Music's Jono Davies stated "[Oceans] has a stunning orchestral opening before out of nowhere a voice hits you.
 The voice is stunning, yet haunting, all in the same breath.
 The song then builds musically from atmospheric haunting tones to sheer epicness.
 I can hear people just getting lost in worship at a Hillsong conference to this song."

 In 2021, Dutch DJ group Dash Berlin created a remix of the song.
+Hungarian artist Ekhoe sampled the song in his 2023 song Százszorszép.

 Chart performance

 "Oceans (Where Feet May Fail)" reached No. 1 on the Billboard Hot Christian Songs chart, and stayed atop of the charts for 45 consecutive weeks until it was dethroned by Carrie Underwood's "Something in the Water" in October 2014.
 The song rebounded to No. 1 for another five weeks until the chart week of 23 May 2015, marking a total of 50 non-consecutive weeks atop of the chart.
 In total, the song spent a record 61 weeks atop of the chart.

+"Oceans (Where Feet May Fail)" also charted on the Billboard Hot 100 music chart, debuting the week of 1 February 2014 at number 99; it later made its peak at number 83 on 15 March.

-As of May 2022, Oceans has the most total weeks on Billboard's "Hot Christian Songs" chart with 191 weeks.
+As of May 2022, the song has the most total weeks on Billboard's "Hot Christian Songs" chart with 191 weeks.

 It became the longest running No. 1 song on the chart, before "You Say" broke the record in 2019.